PostgreSqlStan/postgresqlstan.github.io/_posts/2022-04-20-encoding-story.md

 To check for other invalid byte sequences, I decided to filter out the lines containing "\xa0" and try to load the file again.

-Insead of editing the source file, I use the `program` option of the postgres `\copy` command to perform whatever filtering is needed.
+Instead of editing the source file, I use the `program` option of the postgres `\copy` command to perform whatever filtering is needed.
 In this case, because the file is tab-delimited (despite the .csv suffix) and postgres only allows the `header` option with the csv format, I was already removing the first line of the file with the `tail` program:

 ```
 > \copy _tmp from program 'tail -n +2 lyrics.csv'